jjmetzger/ML-Intro/README.md

 ## Getting Started

+You will need to have to install python 3.9 to make sure all requirements can be installed.

 ### Option 1: Install with `requirements.txt` (Using `pip`)

-This is the easiest option if you're not familiar with Python package managers like Poetry.
+This is probably the easiest option, although option 2 is more reliable.

 1. **Clone the repository** Download the repository to your computer by opening a terminal and running: